-Our common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the trading symbol "OGO", on the Frankfurt Stock Exchange under the trading symbol "OGF" and are quoted on the OTC Markets under the symbol "OGOFF".
+Our common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the trading symbol "OGO", on the Frankfurt Stock Exchange under the trading symbol "OGF" and are quoted on the OTCQB in the United States under the symbol "OGOFF".

 We have authorized capital of an unlimited number of common shares without par value.
-We have the following capital structure as at the date of this MD&A and September 30, 2021:
+We have the following capital structure as at the date of this MD&A and December 31, 2021: